pegasystems/react-sdk/README.md

 ### Verify/update OAuth 2.0 Client Registration Infinity records

-The MediaCo sample application (available to Pega licensed users) includes OAuth Client Registration records that it uses for authentication in your Infinity server (available in Security | OAuth 2.0 Client Registration): **MediaCoOauthNoLogin** (for the Embedded use case) and **MediaCoOauth** (for the Portal use case).
+The MediaCo sample application (available to Pega licensed users) includes an OAuth Client Registration record that it uses for authentication in your Infinity server (available in Security | OAuth 2.0 Client Registration): **MediaCoOauth** (for the Portal and Embedded use cases).

-You may use these records.
+You may use this existing registration record.
 If you want to create your own OAuth 2.0 Client Registration record, please refer to the **How to create OAuth2 registration in Infinity** section found below.

-* For the **Embedded** use case, you will use the OAuth 2.0 Client Registration record’s **Client ID** and **Client secret** as the values for **mashupClientId** and **mashupClientSecret** in the SDK’s **sdk-config.js** file.
+* For the **Embedded** use case, you will use the OAuth 2.0 Client Registration record’s **Client ID** as the value for **mashupClientId** in the SDK’s **sdk-config.js** file.

 * For the **Portal** use case, you will use the OAuth 2.0 Client Registration record’s **Client ID** as the value of **portalClientId** in the SDK’s **sdk-config.js** file.

 To ensure that the application is redirected to the proper page after authentication succeeds, you may need to update the OAuth 2.0 Client Registration record’s **List of redirect URIs** shown in the record’s **Supported grant types** section.

-The MediaCoOauth and MediaCoOauthNoLogin records that are included with the MediaCo sample application include the necessary redirect URIs for the default configuration:
+The MediaCoOauth record that is included with the MediaCo sample application include the necessary redirect URIs for the default configuration:

 * http://localhost:3502/auth.html and https://localhost:3502/auth.html for the Portal use case

-*	http://localhost:3502/mashup/auth.html and https://localhost:3502/mashup/auth.html for the Embedded use case
+*	http://localhost:3502/embedded/auth.html and https://localhost:3502/embedded/auth.html for the Embedded use case

 If you configure your installation to have the React SDK static content served from a different **host:port** than the default, you should add new Redirect URIs to the list: